top of page

 Cushing Disease

-Etiology: increased ACTH = increased cortisol = decreased collagen synthesis = BV rupture easier
+Etiology: prolonged exposure to cortisol = decreased collagen synthesis = BV rupture easier

 Location: abdomen